MoutanDeew/SberAutosubscribeProject/README.md

 <h2 align="center">How to run the model?</h2>
 <h3 align="center">Step 1.
 Download the "model" folder and the "main.py" file.</h3>
 <h3 align="center">Step 2.
 Because this is localhost web app.
 Download and install Postman.</h3>
 <h3 align="center">Step 3.
+Run linux or gitbash command prompt.
+Go to the folder with the project files and run the application with the command "uvicorn main:app --reload".</h3>
+<h3 align="center">Step 4.
+Run Postman.
 Insert a JSON data file like this in the request body.
 Data can be taken from the database file, which is in the releases for the project.</h3>
 <h3 align="left">{</h3>
 <h3 align="left">    "utm_source": "fDLlAcSmythWSCVMvqvL",</h3>
 <h3 align="left">    "utm_medium": "cpa",</h3>